-Licensed Practical Nurses have a number of duties that they accomplish in the Medicine Lake MT health care facilities where they work.
-As their titles imply, they are required to be licensed in all states, including Montana.
-While they may be accountable for overseeing Certified Nursing Assistants (CNA), they themselves usually work under the supervision of either an RN or a doctor.
-The medical care facilities where they work are numerous and varied, for instance hospitals, medical clinics, schools, and long-term care facilities.
-Virtually any place that you can find patients seeking medical attention is their dominion.
-Each state not only controls their licensing, but also what functions an LPN can and can’t perform.
-So based on the state, their everyday work activities can include:
+Licensed Practical Nurses have many duties that they carry out in the Lodge Grass MT medical facilities where they practice.
+As their titles imply, they are mandated to be licensed in all states, including Montana.
+Although they may be responsible for managing Certified Nursing Assistants (CNA), they themselves normally work under the supervision of either an RN or a doctor.
+The medical facilities where they work are numerous and assorted, such as hospitals, medical clinics, schools, and long-term care facilities.
+Anywhere that you can find patients requiring medical attention is their dominion.
+Each state not only oversees their licensing, but also what functions an LPN can and can’t perform.
+So based on the state, their everyday work activities may include:

 - Measuring vital signs

 - Taking blood or urine samples